A basic checklist for your next ocean passage

 Once the fleet assembles in Las Palmas, they do safety inspections, run a ton of seminars on topics ranging from "ocean fishing" to "weather routing" or "downwind sailing", organize social events, day-care for the kids (so their parents can prepare their boat), facilitate customs and other administration, help with booking your berth in the marinas, etc..

 During the actual passage, they are super-efficient and professional in providing assistance in case of emergencies or incidents.
-All-in-all VERY well run, and my utmost respect goes to the ARC/ARC+ "yellow shirts"!
+All-in-all VERY well run, and my utmost respect goes to the ARC/ARC+ "yellow shirts"!.
+Over the years, I often heard a lot of criticism of the ARC, from non-ARC-ers, but I am yet to hear from anyone who sailed with the ARC/ARC+, who thought it was not worth the money.

 When we did not cross as part of the ARC, we kinda created our own social network of buddy boats who we picked up sailing months prior in the Med or in preparing the crossing, and we kinda created a virtual buddy-boats' flotilla, with many parties held in our "assembly points" of Gibraltar, Gracioso, Las Palmas and Mindelo.
 But it is up to you to engage and/or to organize.